 Always fit replacement tyres of the same type, and wherever possible, of the same make and tread pattern.
-Failure to fit the same type, make and tread pattern may reduce vehicle stability.

-The load and speed index ratings on all replacement tyres must be, at least, the same specification as the vehicle's original equipment.
-If in doubt, consult a Retailer/Authorised Repairer.
+The load and speed index ratings on all replacement tyres must be, at least, the same specification as the Original Equipment (OE) see 216, WHEEL AND TYRE SIZES.
+If in doubt consult your Land Rover Dealer/Authorised Repairer.